dcunited001/dcunited001.github.io/_posts/2016-04-28-lambda-fu-powerup-lenses-prisms-and-optics-with-swift.md

 ---
-title: "Lambda-Fu Powerup: Lenses, Prisms and Optics With Swift"
+title: "Lambda-Fu Powerup: Lenses, Prisms & Optics With Swift"
 categories: blog
 tags: "computer-science category-theory algorithms graphics swift functional-programming haskell"
 headline: "How it works is easy, but why is always more important."